 1. save money now on Cable

 Canceling cable is a great way to save money.
-John has written about how his family saved $2,000 by cutting cable and moving to streaming services like Netflix, Hulu, Sling TV and DirecTV Now.
+John has written about how his family saved $2,000 by cutting cable and moving to streaming services like Netflix, Hulu with Live TV, and Sling TV.
 All the options out there make paying for traditional cable seem pretty useless.